namans3/Keyword-Extraction/README.md

 Next, we read the data returend from Twitter API in JSON format.
 We load an entire json object into all_data.
 Then we parse through it to identify if there exists an 'extended_tweet' as we the 'text' key contains the value which is a truncated form of tweet.
 Therefore, if we want to get the entire tweet, we go to the 'extended_tweet' key values.
 If extended_tweet key does not exist, it means that the text itself is complete.
 ```
-    #on_data method of a stream listener receives all messages and calls functions according to the message type
-    #the on_data method of Tweepy’s StreamListener conveniently passes data from statuses to the on_status method
     def on_data(self, data):
         all_data = json.loads(data)

         if 'text' in all_data:
             if 'retweeted_status' in all_data:
                 if 'extended_tweet' in all_data['retweeted_status']: